shinnn/gulp-gh-pages/README.md

 npm install --save-dev gulp-gh-pages
 ```

-If your repository does not have a `gh-pages` branch, it is advised that you create one first.
-I used `git subtree push --prefix <dist folder> origin gh-pages`.

 Then define a `deploy` task in your `gulpfile.js` (as below) which can be used to push to `gh-pages` going forward.

 ```javascript